Chart Color Schemes

 South Mackay has shown very soft population growth performance across periods assessed by AreaSearch

-South Mackay's population was approximately 7,192 as of November 2025, an increase of 274 people (4.0%) since the 2021 Census which reported a population of 6,918.
-This change is inferred from the estimated resident population of 7,190 in June 2024 and two validated new addresses since the Census date.
-The population density was around 1,043 persons per square kilometer.
-South Mackay's growth rate of 4.0% since the census compares within 2.6 percentage points of the SA3 area (6.6%), indicating competitive growth fundamentals.
-Natural growth contributed approximately 52.2% of overall population gains during recent periods.
-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+South Mackay's population was approximately 7,190 as of February 2026, reflecting a growth of 272 people since the 2021 Census which reported a population of 6,918.
+This increase is inferred from ABS estimated resident population data of 7,190 in June 2024 and one validated new address post-Census.
+The population density was around 1,043 persons per square kilometer, roughly inline with averages across locations assessed by AreaSearch.
+Natural growth contributed approximately 52.2% to overall population gains recently.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.

 Frequently Asked Questions - Population